Computer Science, BS

 Transfer students who have taken a course approved as equivalent to a required computer science or informatics course are exempt from that course.
 Transfer course grades are included in the computer science grade-point average.

-Students should consult the Department of Computer Science website or visit the department's office for information about general policies, elective areas, and internships, scholarships, and student groups, such as the university's chapter of the Association for Computing Machinery (ACM) and Women in Computing Sciences (WiCS).
+Students should consult the Department of Computer Science website or visit the department's office for information about general policies, elective areas, internships, scholarships, and student groups, such as the university's chapter of the Association for Computing Machinery (ACM) and Women in Computing Sciences (WiCS).

 Advanced Placement